 In 1850, Halifax native James George Aylwin Creighton was attending Halifax Grammar School and was fast matching his father’s skating skills.
 He went on to study engineering at Dalhousie University and was always cognizant of the great hockey fever that was developing all around him.
 Upon graduation, he worked on railway construction and moved to Montreal in 1873.
 He met new athletic friends, joined the Montreal Football Club, became a member of the Victoria Skating Rink, and was appointed a judge of figure skating.

-There is no doubt that the man who taught the participants to play, gained access to the rink, captained the winning team, and provided two dozen hockey sticks from Halifax for that all-important first game was James Creighton.
-This young Nova Scotian was destined to become the father of organized hockey.
+While Montreal claims the first game of organized hockey played inside a covered rink, there is no doubt that the man who taught the participants to play; gained access to the rink; wrote the so-called Halifax rules by which the game was played; captained the winning team; and provided two dozen sticks, sent by his friends in Halifax, for that all-important game was James George Aylwin Creighton.
+In so doing this superb young Nova Scotian athlete was destined to become the father of organized hockey.

 • Graduated Dalhousie and Became an Engineer